Bali, Java, Sulawesi... Which island to choose in Indonesia?

 What we love

-✅ Some of the best diving and snorkeling in the country Togians Bunaken
+✅ One of the best diving and snorkeling areas in the country (Togians, Bunaken)

 ✅ A unique and powerful Toraja culture